Community Voice:

 Join with the San Francisco Human Rights Commission to share how traffic stops affect your community and your rights.

 The San Francisco Police Department is rewriting its rules around “pretextual traffic stops,” or traffic stops that quickly escalate from a check of a minor violation to an investigation that impacts the rights of those involved.
 The San Francisco Human Rights Commission is leading a series of opportunities for community to weigh in about their lived experiences and their suggestions for rewriting the rules.
-Based on community input, the San Francisco Human Rights Commission has written an independent written report for consideration by the Police Commission.
+Based on community input, the San Francisco Human Rights Commission will submit an independent written report for consideration.

 Nov 16, Wednesday 5:30 PM (Western Addition)